 Manage assets to demonstrate underlying value

 By the end of 2019 Australis had aggregated additional leased acreage in the TMS core, at low cost, and completed a six-well drilling program (IDP) aimed at replicating the top historical well performance in the TMS Core at today’s lower-cost environment, with a view to demonstrating the substantial underlying value of the Australis’s position.
 Through the IDP, Australis drilled and completed two of the most economic oil wells in the TMS, each having an IP 30 over 1,000 bbls of oil per day at an average cost to drill, complete and tie in of just over US$10.5 million.
-Following the IDP and associated leasing program, Australis holdings increased to over 115,000 net acres (with over 30% held by production) and, as at December 31, 2019, the independently assessed mid-case recoverable reserves and resources estimate increased to over 200 million barrels of recoverable oil resources, including ~49 million in proved reserves.
-Average 2019 production from the 38 Australis operated wells grew to ~2,300 barrels of oil per day.
+Australis holds approximately 80,000 net acres (with ~49% held by production) and, as at December 31, 2022, the independently assessed mid-case recoverable reserves and resources estimate increased to over 120 million barrels of recoverable oil resources, including ~2.5 million in proved producing reserves.
+Average 2022 Working Interest production was ~952 barrels of oil per day.

 The Australis position in the TMS core has a number of advantages that continue to make it increasingly unique and valuable in the US shale industry.
 It is a large, strategic operated position in a basin with proven Tier 1 oil productivity that can be realised economically at modest oil prices.
 Management believe it is perhaps the only remaining Tier 1 oil play that has been delineated, appraised but remains effectively undeveloped.
 The position, with its associated sizable reserves and resources was acquired at a low entry cost.
 By pursuing the above strategy, Australis believes it will be in the best position to achieve significant value creation for its shareholders as our foundation asset becomes more attractive to industry participants in an environment where the diminishing inventory of Tier 1 oil wells in the USA needs to be replaced.